-When Senate Majority Leader Mitch McConnell took it upon himself last year to legalize hemp in the United States, the idea was that the plant would only be used as processed fiber and wouldn’t be something the consumer would gravitate toward in plant form.
+When Senate Majority Leader Mitch McConnell took it upon himself in 2018 to legalize hemp in the United States, the idea was that the plant would only be used as processed fiber and wouldn’t be something the consumer would gravitate toward in plant form.
 They certainly wouldn’t smoke it, right?

 Well, it turns out that not only are people smoking hemp, it is becoming one of the fastest growing trends on the cannabis scene.

-Some of these people, however, perhaps looking for fast-acting relief from conditions like anxiety and insomnia, are also buying up hemp buds rather than edibles, tinctures, oils and potentially dangerous vapes.
-There are even those hemp/CBD customers who are merely smoking this non-intoxicating flower for the enjoyment of hitting a joint when marijuana isn’t an option.
+Some of these people, however, perhaps looking for fast-acting relief from conditions like anxiety and insomnia, are also buying up hemp buds rather than edibles, tinctures, oils and vapes.
+There are even those hemp-CBD customers who are merely smoking this non-intoxicating flower for the enjoyment of hitting a joint when marijuana isn’t an option.

 It’s just one of the reasons that cannabis industry experts predict that smokable hemp could swell into a mighty beast.